-Many people choose a restaurant to ring in the New Year, then head down to Pumphouse for more celebrating (until about 3am or so).
+Many people choose a restaurant to ring in the New Year, then head down to Elvis' or Pumphouse for more celebrating (until about 3am or so).
 The party doesn't stop there!

 Bankie Banx holds a New Year's Eve Morning celebration on the beach, with champagne and breakfast, which lasts until 5, 7 or even 10am.